x

 RICHLAND COUNTY

-If passed, the money will be used to pay current expenses and necessary district requirements.
+If passed, the money would have been used to pay current expenses and necessary district requirements.
 According to the district, homeowners would have to pay an additional $16 per month for every $100,000 of valuation.

-Residents would also pay a 1% tax on earned income, which includes wages, salaries and tips.
+Residents would also have paid a 1% tax on earned income, which includes wages, salaries and tips.

 • Length of levy: 5 years